vburlbl/cleantalk-spam-protect/readme.txt

 1. Download, install and activate the plugin.
 1. Get Access key <a href="http://cleantalk.org/register?platform=wordpress" target="_blank">http://cleantalk.org/register</a>
 1. Enter Access key at the plugin settings.
-1. To test anti-spam protection use email **stop_email@example.com**.
-You shoud see server comment like this,
+1. Make dummy spam comment with email **stop_email@example.com**.
+You should see notice,

 *** Forbidden.
 Sender blacklisted.
 Request number 8aa9209204b2f521b3da16f92d9440a5.
 Antispam service cleantalk.org. ***

-1. To check and control anti-spam process use <a href="http://cleantalk.org/my" target="_blank">Control panel</a> at the cleantalk.org.
+The setup is done!
+You can control anti-spam plugin by <a href="http://cleantalk.org/my" target="_blank">Control panel</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Adnroid</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app.

 == Frequently Asked Questions ==